 Minimal effort displayed, on task part of the class,

 Demonstrates proper safety at all times and follows all rules the first time

 Sufficiently demonstrates proper safety and follows directions most of the time

 Occasionally displays unsafe behavior & follows directions part or none of the time

-Unable to participate due to inappropriate shoes.
-May walk lift weights or activity chosen by PE teacher for 1-3 pts.
+Wearing mask, unable to participate due to inappropriate shoes.
+May walk or lift weights for 1-3 pts

 - Any student who does not have proper shoes cannot participate in activities.